 QuickShape means that you create a line or a shape and if you don’t lift your stylus off the screen it will correct the lines to create a perfect shape.
 Then at the top of the screen, you’ll have the option to edit the shape.

 In the top toolbar, under the wrench icon, select Canvas.
 Then, from the drop-down menu toggle on the Drawing Guide and then edit the Drawing Guide to 2D (see below).
 Move the grid size to max.
+(Procreate has an option where you can tap the screen to get your line to snap to the horizontal but it’s not always accurate.
+This drawing guide method is!

 Choose Done, and then back on your canvas, create a line.
 On a new layer, Duplicate the line and move below the first, to the width desired for your oval.